MichalPokojny/MyProject1/README.md

 ## Acknowledgements
 ------

-- First I would like to thank my girlfriend Jane for her continuous support and for helping me with grammar checks and correct wording.
+- First I would like to thank my partner Jane for her continuous support and for helping me with grammar checks and correct wording.
 - I would like to also thank my mentor [Rohit Sharma](https://github.com/rohit0286) for the support in deploying my first project.